huaweicloud/terraform-provider-huaweicloud/docs/resources/dms_kafka_instance.md

 * `user_id` - Indicates the ID of the user who created the DMS kafka instance
 * `user_name` - Indicates the name of the user who created the DMS kafka instance
 * `connect_address` - Indicates the IP address of the DMS kafka instance.
-* `manegement_connect_address` - Indicates the connection address of the Kafka Manager of a Kafka instance.
+* `management_connect_address` - Indicates the connection address of the Kafka Manager of a Kafka instance.
 * `cross_vpc_accesses` - Indicates the Access information of cross-VPC.
 The structure is documented below.

 The `cross_vpc_accesses` block supports:

-* `lisenter_ip` - The listener IP address.
+* `listener_ip` - The listener IP address.
 * `port` - The port number.
 * `port_id` - The port ID associated with the address.